-Applicants for the MS with a major in manufacturing systems technology must submit all of the following documentation to the College of Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama 36265-1602, to be considered for admission:
+Applicants for the MS with a major in manufacturing systems technology must submit all of the following documentation to Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama 36265-1602, to be considered for admission:

-Official transcripts(s) from all postsecondary institutions attended.
+Official transcripts(s) from all colleges/universities with degrees posted.
 (Students who have previously attended JSU do not need to request a transcript from the University.)

 Official tests scores on the GMAT, General Test of the GRE, or MAT.